 The Community Assessment System Hotline is 615-862-7777 for Nashville residents who have questions about COVID-19 or believe they need to be assessed and referred to a Community Assessment Center.
 It is staffed by healthcare professionals.
 It is open from 7am to 7pm seven days a week.

-Three Community Assessment Centers are open 10am to 4pm (starting Monday, March 30).
-They are located in tents at Nissan Stadium, the former K-Mart at 2491 Murfreesboro Pike, and at Meharry Medical at Albion and 21st Avenue North.
+Three Community Assessment Centers are open 9am to 3pm.
+They are located in tents at Nissan Stadium's Lot N, the former K-Mart at 2491 Murfreesboro Pike, and at Meharry Medical at Albion and 21st Avenue North.

 Tennessee Assessment Sites:

 Visit tn.gov/health/cedep/ncov/remote-assessment-sites.html for site details.
-Locations are added daily.
 Tennesseans should first call their usual source of care.
 If an assessment cannot be done in that location, individuals should call the assessment sites prior to going onsite.
 Most locations do a phone assessment to determine if an in-person assessment or test is needed.
 Most individuals, particularly those with mild or no symptoms do NOT need a test.

 Additionally, anyone with suspicious symptoms and concerns about their health should contact their health care provider.
 If you have symptoms and plan to visit a medical facility, it is recommended that you call the facility in advance so they can best prepare to treat you.